 There’s a whole bizarre narrative behind this incident, but the short version is that the Punisher and Wolverine encountered one another while fighting a baddie in the sewers, and they disagreed on how the matter should be handled.
 The Punisher wanted to paint the sewer walls red, whereas Wolverine wanted to do lots of punching but avoid reaping fatalities if possible.
 Big Pun felt that Logan’s “no killing” schtick was getting in the way, so he did what had to be done.

-The crotchshot has no murderous intent behind it, BTW; Frank knew about Wolverine’s regenerative powers and just wanted to incapacitate him for the time being.
-(Really incapacitate him.
-As in Looney Tunes-level incapacitation.)
+The crotchshot has no murderous intent behind it, BTW; Frank knew about Wolverine’s regenerative powers and just wanted to incapacitate him for the time being. (

 (Side note: the Punisher shot Wolverine’s face off before this, just for good measure.)